berlinguette/ada/2022_09 A self-driving laboratory optimizes a scalable materials manufacturing process/README.md

 ## data organization

-In this work, an optimization was performed using a self-driving laboratory.
+In this work, the conductivity of palladium thin films was optimized using a self-driving laboratory.
 Following the optimization, the champion material was scaled up and deposited on a substrate 8x larger.
 The data for such experiments can be found here.

 ### Raw campaign data